© 2026 WGCU News

 Available On Air Stations

-North Fort Myers eagle pair have egg confirmed at Bayshore nest
+North Fort Myers eagle pair now have second egg confirmed; Hatch watch has officially started

 The breeding eagle pair at a North Fort Myers nest produced their first egg for this breeding season earlier this week.
-A second egg could be coming if past efforts are an indication.
+A second egg was confirmed Saturday afternoon.
+Above, M15 and F23 change incubation position Sunday morning.

 Southwest Florida Eagle Cam.

 The breeding eagle pair at a North Fort Myers nest produced their first egg for this breeding season earlier this week.
-A second egg could be coming if past efforts are an indication.
+A second egg was confirmed Saturday afternoon.
+Above, M15 and F23 change incubation position Sunday morning.

 An eagle nest in north Lee County that millions have watched over the years is again drawing attention.